A. The Investigator

 1. The investigator will contact the complainant and respondent as soon as reasonably possible after receiving appointment.

-2. Each party will be asked to provide a list of people whom the investigator(s) might contact, a means of contact, and a brief statement of what the party expects the person to contribute to knowledge of the allegations.
+2. Each party will be asked to provide a list of 7 or fewer people whom the investigator(s) might contact, a means of contact, and a brief statement of what the party expects the person to contribute to knowledge of the allegations.

 3. Interviews will be held with each party before any witnesses are interviewed.
 Interviews can occur in person, by telephone or Internet voice connection.